Professor Alan Chan

 Vice President (Alumni and Advancement)

-Professor Alan Chan is Vice President (Alumni and Advancement) and Dean of the College of Humanities, Arts, and Social Sciences (CoHASS).
+Professor Alan Chan is Vice President (Alumni and Advancement).
 A professor of philosophy, he is the Toh Puan Mahani Idris Daim Chair Professor of Humanities at NTU Singapore.

 He joined NTU in October 2009 as Dean of CoHASS, where he has been instrumental in the growth of the College.
 On 1 January 2018, he was concurrently appointed Vice President for Alumni and Advancement to oversee the University's engagement of its 222,500-strong alumni from 154 countries, and to build awareness, relationships and support for NTU's education, research and public service activities.